 Although I am a seminarian for the Diocese of Richmond, I grew up in Northern Virginia.
 My dad is from El Salvador and my mom is from Brazil, and I have one older brother who is eight years older than me.
 My favorite hobbies include playing tennis and soccer.
 After finishing high school, I went to the College of William and Mary where I majored in French and Francophone Studies and minored in Psychology.

-During my time at William and Mary, I become involved with the Catholic Campus Ministry (CCM).
-CCM helped me so much in terms of discerning a possible call to the priesthood.
-In CCM, I met my closest friends (all of which were also discerning a vocation), I developed a deeper prayer life, I went on discernment retreats organized by the diocese, and I was just able to be in a safe environment where I could grow in my relationship with God.
+During my time at William and Mary, I got involved with the Catholic Campus Ministry (CCM).
+CCM helped me in terms of discerning a possible call to the priesthood.
+In CCM, I met my closest friends (all of which were also discerning a vocation), I developed a deeper prayer life, I attended discernment retreats organized by the diocese, and I was simply able to be in a safe environment where I could grow in my relationship with God.